GoogleCloudPlatform/esp-v2/README.md

 * [Application Observability](https://cloud.google.com/endpoints/docs/grpc/tracing):
 Understand and debug problems with your API or ESPv2 by viewing traces and application logs.

-* Multi Transport Protocols: ESPv2 supports HTTP/1.1, HTTP/2, websockets, gRPC and gRPC-web.
+* Multi Transport Protocols: ESPv2 supports HTTP/1.1, HTTP/2, web sockets, gRPC and gRPC-web.

 * Security: ESPv2 supports TLS for downstream and upstream, also mTLS for upstream connections, for both HTTP and gRPC.

-* Dynamic Routing: In API Gateway mode, ESPv2 can route traffic across multiple remote upstream services.
+* Dynamic Routing: When deployed on non-serverless platforms (GCE, GKE, K8S) as a sidecar, ESPv2 routes all traffic to a single local backend.
+When deployed on serverless platforms (Cloud Run) as a reverse proxy, ESPv2 can route traffic across multiple remote upstream services.

 * Health Checks: ESPv2 can actively monitor your services.